alex-dixon/vscode-typescript-repl/README.md

 This is the README for "typescript-repl".
 After writing up a brief description, we recommend including the following sections.

+## Gotchas
+when local dev must symlink swc-ts-repl-transpile / reference the path to the directory that contains its package.json.
+Doing so does not copy the built file in the same directory e.g. arch_blah.node
+This must be copied into the project's node modules dir corresponding to the symlink pnpm creates.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.